 Many people call them control freaks.
 Some call them controllers.
 Others refer to them as nitpickers and micromanagers.
 Whatever you call them, they all have one clear thing in common: The Need to Control.

-Controlling too much is like gripping a rapidly moving conveyor built–you either get burned or dragged along.
-Here are 10 ways:
+Controlling too much is like gripping a rapidly moving conveyor belt—you either get burned or dragged along.

-6. Control stymies spontaneity and, with that, the unexpected and often exciting joys it brings.
-(See, “How to Let Go of Limited Thinking“)
+6. Control stymies spontaneity, and with that, the unexpected and often exciting joys it brings.

 8. The need to control diverts us from focusing on where it can do us the most good: ourselves!